 After a bet with Michel Moortgat, and an associated Facebook campaign, the Belgian beer tasters’ association called “Lambiekstoempers” (presided over by Johan Madelijns) collected 12,000 signatures, leading to the beer being taken back into production in 2010.

 This beer has now been part of the standard Duvel-Moortgat range since 2012.
 Although the basic ingredients are the same as those used for the traditional Duvel, each year a new aroma hop is selected to become that third hop variety.

-In 2012 the Citra was selected, while in 2013 the brewery plumped for a Japanese aromatic hop variety, called Sorachi Ace and In 2014 head brewer Hedwig Neven chose Mosaic hops.
+2010 saw Amarillo hops used, in 2012 Citra hop was selected, while in 2013 the brewery plumped for a Japanese aromatic hop variety called Sorachi Ace.
+In 2014 head brewer Hedwig Neven chose Mosaic hops.
 In 2015 the third hop chosen was Equinox.
-For Duvel Tripel Hop 2016 the third hop selected is so new that it is a number; HBC-291 is an experimental hop variety hailing from the Yakima Valley.
-As the third hop variety used changes every year compiling a standard taste profile for this beer is fairly difficult.
+For Duvel Tripel Hop 2016 the third hop selected was so new that it was just a number; HBC 291, an experimental hop variety hailing from the Yakima Valley.

 The Tripel Hop is based on the dry-hopping technique, where the bells of the aromatic hops are added, not only during the cooking stage in the brewing room, but also during the maturation phase.

 This adds to its pronounced aromatic flavour, giving a richer taste palette, additional hop aromas and a more powerful bitter flavour.
 The Tripel Hop also packs more of an alcoholic punch than its elder brother.